Relief grants for paying overdue energy or water bills are available to low-income Victorians experiencing unexpected hardship.

 How do I apply for the grant?

-Phone your electricity, gas or water retailer to request an application form.
-Your retailer will check your eligibility before sending out a form.
+Phone your electricity, gas or water retailer to request an application.

-Phone your electricity, gas or water retailer or the Concessions information line.
+Phone your electricity, gas or water retailer or the Concessions Information Line on 1800 658 521.